La Patrie Presentation

 The external semi-gloss finish, while seemingly adequate on a new instrument, is actually extremely thin and easily damaged and/or worn through.
 The manufacturer's stated 'reasoning' for this, is that there is less impact on the instrument's tone.
 I'm going to call that out as 'Bullshit' and state that it is all really about reducing production costs, while trying to come off sounding superior.

 Why does this matter?

 The guy I purchased the Presentation from, plays a fair amount of flamenco and likes to go heavy on oiling his guitars - not just the neck.
 However because the surface coating is so thin, any decent whack with a sharp fingernail will puncture that surface finish.
-This ultra-thin coating also allows the oil (and probably anything else one would wipe the guitar with) to seep into the wood below just below the finish.
+This ultra-thin coating also allows the oil (and probably anything else one would wipe the guitar with) to seep into the wood, just below the finish.
 In some places the oil has simply soaked in along the lines of the wood grain.
-Which, over time, would quite likely cause the finish to seperate from the wood.
+Which, over time, could quite likely cause the finish to separate from the wood.

 To me, that's just inadequate (stingy) finishing.
 At some point the front of this guitar may want to get carefully sanded down and refinished (properly ;-)

 Here is the actual PR from Godin, titled "Lacquer Finish":